Contents

 The Souvenir: Part II (2021)

-Picking up after the tragic death of her complicated lover, a young filmmaker grapples with grief and the complexities of her past relationship.
-She seeks solace in her art, turning her experiences into a graduation film that explores themes of memory, loss, and the elusiveness of truth.
-As she navigates the challenges of filmmaking and confronts the skepticism of others, she embarks on a journey of self-discovery, ultimately finding a path towards healing and a deeper understanding of herself and her lost love.
+Picking up after the tragic death of her complicated lover, a young film maker grapples with grief and the complexities of her past relationship.
+She seeks solace in her art, turning her experiences into a graduation film that explores themes of memory, loss and the elusiveness of truth.
+As she faces the challenges of film making and confronts the scepticism of others, she embarks on a journey of self-discovery, ultimately finding a path towards healing and a deeper understanding of herself and her lost love.

 Top cast: Honor Swinton Byrne, Richard Ayoade, Tilda Swinton, Charlie Heaton, Joe Alwyn, Harris Dickinson, Ariane LabedJack McMullen, Amber Anderson.